corsa-center/corsa-center.github.io/docs/newsletters/202502/CORSANewsletter202502.md

 Welcome to the CORSA newsletter!
 Each month, we'll provide information about what CORSA has been up to, list our upcoming events, and highlight funding opportunities.

-**Please let us know what you think of this newsletter by taking this two question survey: [CLICK HERE](https://corsa.center/newsletters/survey.html)**
+**Please let us know what you think of this newsletter by taking this quick two question survey: [CLICK HERE](https://corsa.center/newsletters/survey.html)**

 ---